OctopusDeploy/blog/blog/2020-04/project-testdrive/index.md

 You can find the full range of virtual machines from the [Octopus TestDrive page](https://octopus.com/testdrive).

 Once the virtual machine has booted you are logged into the Ubuntu desktop.
 Shortcuts to the installed applications have been added to the dock on the left.
-The screenshot below shows what the various icons open in the Kubernetes VM:
+The screenshot below shows the various icons in the Kubernetes VM:

 ![](ubuntu-desktop.png "width=500")